IgrisViOverlord-10/django-aws-autoscaling-app/README.md

 ---

 ## 🎥 Recording
-Recording attached showcasing the Django application running via the ALB endpoint.
+Recording Demo: A short 25-second video showcasing the application in action, performing a calculation:
+36 ÷ 6 × 3 + 2² − (3 + 5) = 14.0

 ---